MDPI-AG/case-study-backend-engineering-php/README.md

 ---

 ⚠️ PLEASE DO NOT FORK THIS REPO AS OTHERS MAY SEE YOUR CODE.
-INSTEAD YOU CAN SHOULD [USE THIS TEMPLATE](https://github.com/new?template_name=case-study-backend-engineering-php&template_owner=MDPI-AG) TO CREATE YOUR OWN REPOSITORY.
+INSTEAD YOU SHOULD [USE THIS TEMPLATE](https://github.com/new?template_name=case-study-backend-engineering-php&template_owner=MDPI-AG) TO CREATE YOUR OWN REPOSITORY.